PanuPatil04/Double_Number/README.md

 # Double_Number

-Checks the input Value is of Double Type or not
+Takes only input Values of Double